 Our claims team has seen this happen time and again.
 Here, Emma Bracchi, our Senior Client Services Technician, shares seven common areas where people come unstuck and gives advice on the simple steps you can take to keep you compliant with your policy and avoid any unnecessary headaches should a claim be made against you.

 Proper documentation is crucial when it comes to insurance claims.
-Yet many people fail to maintain up-to-date records or take necessary photographs of their property or belongings.
+Yet many people fail to maintain up-to-date records or take necessary photographs.
 For example, did you know that some policies require that before and after photos are taken for all injectable treatments?
 Make sure you familiarise yourself with your policy conditions (see below).
 Without these, proving the extent of a loss can be challenging.
-Always keep detailed records and regularly update them to reflect any new purchases or changes.
 You should keep patient records and data safe and save them for 10 years so that you have evidence if a claim is made in the future.

-Insurance policies are often filled with jargon and lengthy terms and conditions that many policyholders neglect to read thoroughly.
-This can lead to misunderstandings about what is covered and what is not.
+Insurance policies contain a lot of in depth information, therefore it is essential for policyholders to take the time to read them thoroughly.
+If you neglect to read the detail of your policy this can lead to misunderstandings about what is covered and what is not.
 It is essential to read and understand the terms of your policy completely, and if needed, seek clarification from your insurer on any points that are unclear.

 - Emma Bracchi, Senior Client Services Technician